-Tip: if you develop a C/C++ program, the tool valgrind is useful to debug invalid memory accesses; this package is included in many GNU/Linux distributions (Debian: apt-get install valgrind).
+Tip For a C/C++ program, the tool valgrind1 is useful to debug invalid memory accesses; this package is included in many Linux distributions (Debian: apt-get install valgrind).

-Please be prepared to give a short (10 min) presentation of your results on April 21; you will be notified by April 16 whether such a presentation is requested from you.
+Presentation Please be prepared to give a short (10 min) presentation of your results on April 25; you will be notified by April 20 whether such a presentation is requested from you.

-lhttp://valgrind.org/
+1http://valgrind.org/

-Alternative A: Gaussian Elimination
+Alternative A: Matrix Inversion by Gauss-Jordan Elimination